PSESD/srx-services-xsre/README.md

 ***
 * XSREs are retrieved via a GET request.
-* XSREs are created via an UPDATE request, NOT a CREATE request.
+* XSREs are created via a PUT request, NOT a POST request.
-* XSREs are updated via a UPDATE request.
+* XSREs are updated via a PUT request.
 * XSREs are deleted via a DELETE request.

 All requests use the following URL format: